 Here is my frame I build with the 2x4s.
 I found it easiest to build the frame and attach the side rails right in the middle of my bedroom, so I didn’t have to carry it in one piece all the way up my stairs.

 Once you attach your side rails, it makes the whole thing stable.
 I added two flat brackets to affix the side rails to each post just for some added support on top of the screws.
 This thing is not even a little bit wiggly.
 AWESOME!

 And that’s it!
 Go out and buy yourself some new bedding as a reward, you deserve it!
 It’s going to look beautiful on your finished DIY Herringbone Bed!
 Lastly, to give a final touch use good quality mattresses like The Ghost Bed Mattress, which comes with latex and gel that provide comforts as well as a great sleeping experience at a budget-friendly price.

 I spend about $200 making my herringbone bed.
 The wood itself was cheap.
 I was very surprised.
 I borrowed tools from friends and family, although since then I have bought out half of Home Depot and own my own!
+Bulky tools can be stored in a heavy-duty workbench from DycoVentures if you have a garage.
 If you aren’t comfy using a saw for the big cuts, you can get all of your wood cut to size when you buy it from Rona or Home Depot.
 But trust me, bring a tape measure and make sure their cuts are accurate before you leave the store.
 They can be inconsistent sometimes.